nordseele/hans_install/README.md

 Before writing the image, type CMD + SHIFT + X (or ctrl + shift + X on Win), this will open a new window, make the following changes:

 - Check "Enable SSH"
-- Change the hostname to "hans.local"
+- Change the hostname to "hans.local" (or another unique name if you have multiple RPi/Hans install on your network)
 - Enter your WIFI network Details
 - Change Locale and country
 - You can leave the hostname to raspberrypi.
 The install script will modify this to "hans" later.